raow02/federated_llm/README.md

 ## Overview

-This mid-way project consists of three main components:
+This midway project consists of three main components:

 1. **Data Allocation**: Partitioning datasets by category into training and test sets.
 2. **Baseline: Domain-Specific Fine-Tuning**: Training LoRA adapters for each domain.